 Charter Oak's Accreditation

-Charter Oak State College is licensed and accredited by the State of Connecticut and regionally accredited by The New England Association of Schools and Colleges (NEASC).
+Charter Oak State College is licensed and accredited by the State of Connecticut and regionally accredited by the New England Commission of Higher Education (NECHE).

-NEASC is the accrediting board for colleges and universities located in the New England area.
-Accreditation of an institution of higher education by NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+NECHE is the federally recognized regional accreditor for institutions of higher education in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont that award bachelor's, Master's, and/or doctoral degrees and associate degree-granting institutions in those states.
+Accreditation of an institution of higher education by NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purpose through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.
-Accreditation by NEASC is not partial but applies to the institution as a whole.
+Accreditation by NECHE is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.
-Inquiries regarding the accreditation status by NEASC should be directed to the administrative staff of the institution.
+Inquiries regarding the accreditation status by NECHE should be directed to the administrative staff of the institution.

 Charter Oak State College underwent a comprehensive evaluation visit on November 7, 2016, by a team representing the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.

 The College subsequently received reaccreditation from NEASC on March 3, 2017.
 The College will submit a fifth-year report for consideration in the Fall of 2021.